sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ## Effective Immediatly - IT teams must

-- Use 10% of their time to learn
-- Use 10% of their time to automate and improve
+- Use 12% of their time to learn, automate and improve
 - Work using Agile methodologies
 - Work in the open
 - Have access to resources and modern IT tools

 ---

-### IT teams must use 10% of their time to learn
+### IT teams must use 10% of their time to learn, automate and improve existing processes

 - Try new technologies
 - Attend events and conferences
 - Stay up to date on trends and technologies
 - Share knowledge (IITB showcase, Dev CoP, ..)

-> Make it a requirement in performance agreements of directors, managers and team leads

----

-### IT teams must use 10% of their time to automate and improve existing processes

-- Related to learning and experimentation
 - Teams must show progress on automation and continuous improvements
 - Add automation tools to Application Catalogue
 - Create centralized repository of scripts on GCcode